Frog's Hollow: Geography

 Although not formally bounded, the neighbourhood was generally regarded as being from George Street (which is a ridge) down to Edward Street and between Elizabeth Street and Alice Street.

 A creek used to pass through this swampy area joining the Brisbane River in the vicinity of the intersection of Alice Street and Edward Street.
 Although little more than a plank of wood, Brisbane's first British made bridge was over this creek, allowing the convicts to cross to their farm.

 History

 Being low-lying and swampy, with mosquitoes and periodic flooding, the area was not the most desirable part of colonial Brisbane.
-Being cheaper, the area attracted warehouse developments and housing and businesses catering to the lower classes.
-It was both the red light district of colonial Brisbane and its Chinatown.
-Prostitution, sly grog, and opium dens could be found in Frog's Hollow giving it a bad reputation.
+Being cheaper, the area attracted warehouse developments, as well as housing and businesses catering to the lower class.
+It was both the red light district and Chinatown of colonial Brisbane.
+Prostitution, sly grog, and opium dens could all be found in Frog's Hollow, giving the area a bad reputation.